Fathiadisu031/HexSoftware_DataScience_Project/README.md

 - Insight 1: A strong positive correlation was observed between daily hours spent on social media and self-reported addiction scores.
 - Insight 2: High school students showed higher addiction scores than Undergrate and Graduate students."
-- **[Insight 3]:The academic performance of Certain 18-21 age bracket is affected by social media"
+- Insight 3:The academic performance of Certain 18-21 age bracket is affected by social media"

 ## Visualizations